 Residential Housing Policy

-Briar Cliff University believes that living on campus is a vital part of the college experience.
+Briar Cliff University believes living on campus is a vital part of the college experience.
 The best college experience is one where the curriculum and the co-curriculum are seamlessly integrated.
 Given that the educational benefits of a residential education are many and well-documented, Briar Cliff University enforces the following residency policy in accordance with the Briar Cliff University Student Handbook:

 We recommend that you DO NOT sign a lease for off-campus housing until your Housing Exemption Request has been approved in writing as set forth above.
 As with all requests, exemptions are carefully reviewed and can often be denied.